 2.5 Shouldn’t metrics be SMART?

-You may have come across the idea that metrics should be SMART, usually meaning something like Specific, Meaningful, Attainable, Relevant and Timely ... although in fact different people often use the mnemonic in markedly different ways.
+You may have come across the idea that metrics should be S.M.A.R.T., usually meaning something like Specific, Meaningful, Attainable, Relevant and Timely ... although in fact different people often interpret the mnemonic in markedly different ways.
 Take a look at the Wikipedia page for some of the variants.

 At a superficial level, you may think PRAGMATIC is just a fancy shmancy version of SMART.
 Three of the letters are the same, for starters.
 However there are subtle but important differences in their interpretations.
 Take M for instance: in SMART, the M can mean Meaningul, Motivational, Manageable, Measurable ... or something else entirely, depending on who is using the term.
 The M in PRAGMATIC is specifically a measure of how Meaningful the metric is to its intended audience, expressed as a percentage on a pre-defined scale.